RobertTalbert/discretecs/Video/scripts-module-4.md

     - Play with examples until you understand the process
     - The flowchart helps, but most counting problems are a combo
     - Beware of overcounting

+We've come to the final video in this module on combinatorics.
+We've seen a lot of different ways to formulate and solve counting problems and introduced several tools for solving them.
+As you're surely aware by now, these problems can be very tricky.
+Solutions that seem perfectly logical might contain hidden assumptions or incorrect interpretations that might lead to a solution that overcounts, or undercounts, or just isn't even the correct approach at all.
+In this video, we're not going to introduce any new concepts or tools but instead just review some problem-solving concepts that will help you stay on the right track when working a combinatorics problem, or any other kind of problem.

+The first concept to keep in mind is **try to understand the problem first before using math**.
+Don't begin by applying formulas.
+Instead, begin by using your human brain to comprehend what exactly is being done.
+What are the data?
+What are the conditions on the problem?
+What are we counting?
+A powerful way to understand a problem is to **look at it in different ways**.
+Can you draw a picture or a diagram?
+Can you physically act out the situation to understand how the process you are counting actually unfolds?

+The second concept is to **compare the problem you have to problems you have seen before**.
+For example, is the situation you are counting like the license plate problem?
+Or is it a distribution style of problem that would involve stars and bars?
+If so, then how is it like those?
+Can you explain the way that the problem you have relates to a problem you have seen before?

+The third concept is related to the second one: **Generate lots of examples and data, and try to solve the problem in a specific related special case.** As we've seen many times already, specific examples do not belong in a general solution to a problem, but it's often nearly impossible to understand a new problem without doing reconnaissance work first by looking at specific examples, or simplified versions of the problem.
+If you can work out the problem in special cases, look at all those special cases and see what they have in common.
+You can also use a computer at times to actually enumerate and count the situation you are counting, by having the computer generate a lot of examples for you very quickly, and then you can use your human brain to reality check your own solution.

+Fourth and finally, to repeat something just said, **reality check your solution**.
+Does the answer make sense?
+For example, look at the problem of counting the number of 8-bit strings that either begin with a "10" or end in a "11".
+If you come up with an answer of 512, you should reality check this --- it's not even possible, because the number of 8-bit strings without any restrictions at all is 2^8 which is 256.
+The bit strings being counted are a subset of all 8-bit strings so the answer to your problem cannot possibly be larger than 256.